 Why should I participate?

 Preventing waste: Food rescue programs have developed across the United States and have successfully diverted millions of pounds of food from going to the dump.
-For example, Jackson’s Hole Food Rescue collects food from 3 grocery stores, 1 tour operator, 6 restaurants, and 6 farmer’s markets, diverting 20,000 pounds of food from going to the Bonneville County landfill each month.
 Food makes up about 20% of landfill weight; its delivery to the landfill costs taxpayer dollars and its breakdown releases methane into the environment.
 In 2017, the food rescue program saved over 40,000 pounds of food from the landfill and diverted it to those in need!

 Feeding humans first: Food insecurity exists in Teton Valley.
-In the 2015-2016 school year, over 40% of elementary and middle school students in Driggs and Tetonia have received free or reduced school lunches, with qualifying rates as high as 49% at Driggs Elementary.
-In 2017, the Teton Valley Food Pantry served 955 families, totaling 3,397 individual distributions.
+In the 2016-17 school year, 38% of elementary and middle school students in Driggs and Tetonia have received free or reduced school lunches, with qualifying rates as high as 49% at Driggs Elementary.
+In 2017, the Teton Valley Food Pantry served 949 families, totaling 2,862 individual distributions.
 The United Way of Idaho Falls and Bonneville County identified that in 2016, 40% of Teton County, ID working households were living below the necessary income required to satisfy the minimal cost of the five basic household necessities – housing, child care, food, transportation, and health care (this is known as the ALICE threshold, which describes households that are Asset Limited, Income Constrained, and Employed).
 Many Teton Valley businesses already donate their excess food to local farmers, but there is an identified need for more food to go to local families.
 And don’t worry too much—our food rescue program donates its leftovers to farmers to make sure our future meat and dairy are well-fed too.

 Interested in volunteering?